 Estate Planning for Non-U.S. Citizens

-Each year, thousands of individuals, diplomats and business professionals come to Washington, D.C. for either shortt-erm assignments, as long term residents, or as part of a plan to one day become a U.S. citizen.
+Each year, thousands of individuals, diplomats and business professionals come to Washington, D.C. for either shortt-erm assignments, as long term residents, or as part of a plan to one day become a U.S. citizen and need Estate Planning for Non-U.S. Citizens.
 Through the spread of globalization our world has become more interconnected than ever.
 Whether these individuals came here in search of a better life, to advance their careers or to get married or raise a family, increasingly individuals have assets within and outside of the United State.
 When these individuals decide to move here from a foreign county, their legal and financial obligations, especially with respect to estate planning, can become more complex depending on the location of their assets.

 Different rules regarding citizenship, residency requirements, property rights and taxes may apply and may make estate planning more complicated for non-us citizens.